otrv4/otrv4/otrv4.md

 #### When you send a Data Message:

-In order to send a data message, a key is required to encrypt it.
-This key will be derived from the previous chain key and, if the message's counter `j` has been set to `0`, keys should be rotated.
+In order to send an encoded data message, a key is required to encrypt the message in it.
+This per-message key will be derived from the previous chain key if a ratchet is in progress.
+If the message's id `j` has been set to `0`, ratchet keys should be rotated (the ECDH keys, the brace key, the root key and the chain keys).

 Given a new ratchet: